joelspadin/vscode-memento-inputs/README.md

 `pickString` would always default to `production`, this will default to whichever mode you last picked.

+The `Deploy` task depends on `MySSHTask`.
+Both requires the IP address of the target device.
+To supress the input prompt to be shown twice the `MySSHTask` uses `memento.promptString` and `Deploy` uses `memento.rememberString` which takes the string entered by user in `MySSHTask`.
-When deploying the application, it will prompt for the IP address of the target device.
-Where the regular `promptString` would always default to `192.168.1.42`, this will default to whatever text you last entered.
+Where the regular `promptString` would always default to `192.168.1.42`, the `memento.promptString` will default to whatever text you last entered.

 ```JSON
 {